A New Look at the Position Operator in Quantum Theory

-This effect is treated as the fourth test of General Relativity and its theoretical consideration is based only on classical geometry.
-In particular, it is assumed that the radio signal is moving along the classical trajectory.
+This effect is treated as the fourth test of GR.

-However, in standard quantum theory the length of the path has an uncertainty which can be defined as follows.
-As a consequence of WPS, the uncertainty of the path is In contrast to the previous example, this quantity is quadratic in $\alpha$ and one might think that it can be neglected.
-However, this is not the case.
-For example, in the first experiment on measuring the Shapiro delay \cite{Shapiro} signals with the frequency 8GHz were sent by the MIT Haystack radar antenna \cite{Haystack} having the diameter $37m$.
-If we take for $a_{ph}$ a very favorable value which equals the radius of the antenna then $\alpha^2\approx 10^{-7}$.
-As a result, when the signal is sent to Venus, $\Delta L(t)\approx 25km$ but since $a_{ph}$ is typically much less than $a_{cl}$ then in view of the WPW paradox the value of $\Delta L(t)$ will be much greater.
-However, even the result $25km$ is incompatible with the fact that the accuracy of the experiment was of the order of $5\%$.

-In classical consideration the Shapiro delay is defined by the parameter $\gamma$ which depends on the theory and in General Relativity $\gamma=1$.
-At present the available experimental data are treated such that the best test of $\gamma$ has been performed in measuring the Shapiro delay when signals from the DSS-25 antenna \cite{DSS25} with the frequencies 7.175GHz and 34.136GHz were sent to the Cassini spacecraft when it was 7AU away from the Earth.
-The results of the experiment are treated such that $\gamma-1=(2.1\pm 2.3)\cdot 10^{-5}$ \cite{Bertotti}.
-For estimating the quantity $\Delta L(t)$ in this case we take a favorable scenario when the frequency is 34.136GHz and $a_{ph}$ equals the radius of the DSS-25 antenna which is $17m$.
-Then $\alpha\approx 8\cdot 10^{-5}$ and $\Delta L(t)\approx 6.7 km$ but in view of the WPW effect this quantity will be much greater.
+The consideration of the both effects in GR is based on the assumption that the photon is a pointlike classical particle moving along classical trajectory.
+In the first case the photon wave function has a cosmic size.
+In the second case the available experimental data are treated such that the best test of $\gamma$ has been performed in measuring the Shapiro delay when signals from the DSS-25 antenna \cite{DSS25} were sent to the Cassini spacecraft when it was 7AU away from the Earth.
+As noted above, in that case case, even in the most favorable scenario $a_{cl}(t)\approx 1.6\cdot 10^6km$ and the quantity $a_{ph}(t)$ is expected to be much greater.